-The Kilmashogue Upland Farm was surveyed in November 2020 by Faith Wilson to examine and review the implementation of the proposed measures conducted in 2020 and make any recommendations regarding same.
+The Kilmashogue Upland Farm was surveyed in August 2021 by Faith Wilson to examine and review the implementation of the proposed measures conducted in 2021 and make any recommendations regarding same.
 The observations and recommendations from this visit are set out below.

-3. 2020 Walkover Survey
+3. 2021 Walkover Survey

-The following observations, comments on same and recommendations on the works completed in 2020 are presented.
+The following observations, comments on same and recommendations on the works completed in 2021 are presented.

-3.1 Firebreaks/Manual Cutting
+3.1 Recovery of Firebreaks/Manual Cutting

 A firebreak/flailed area along the western and northern edge of the upland farm and along the old track through the centre of the site was manually created on 2nd November 2020 by a crew of contractors using brush cutters.
-This work tackled the areas of dense leggy heather and reduced fire risk to the farm.
+On the eastern boundary of the site access areas of gorse and longer vegetation adjoining the Wicklow Way walking track were also cut on the 2nd November 2020 by a crew of contractors using brush cutters - again to reduce fire risk.
+This work tackled the areas of dense leggy heather and reduced fire risk to the farm and can be seen on Figure 1 below.
+These areas were inspected during the walkover survey and are beginning to regenerate slowly.

 Figure 1.
-The location of new firebreaks crated at Kilmashogue along the western and northern boundaries of the site and across the central track over the hill as indicated by the red arrows and blue line.
+The new firebreaks created at Kilmashogue along the western and northern boundaries of the site and across the central track over the hill as indicated by the red arrows and blue line.